PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Step 3**, for companies focusing on self-serve, is to enable people to pay without talking to you.
 Do this only after step 2, and only if it suits your go to market.
 If you're enterprise focused and selling from the top down, it's a bad idea.
 If you're product-led then go for it.

 > **Important:** Don't leap straight to self-serve.
 Remember that, at this stage, you're optimizing for learning, not revenue.
 Jumping too soon to self-serve will reduce your opportunities for learn.
-I (with hindsight, corectly) felt it was very important to talk to our early users about what they're prepared to pay.
+I (with hindsight, correctly) felt it was very important to talk to our early users about what they're prepared to pay.

 Now it's to get your first reference customer.
 This means a customer that pays full list price, is using the product as you expect, and would happily recommend you to others.
 If you manage this five times – congratulations, you've completed the product-market fit game.

 Once you get 5 reference customers, you are _well_ on your way to product market fit.
 After this:

 * Repeat your formula to around $1M in ARR, by yourself.
-I'd advocate for a minimum of $500K if you are confident at sales and everything is feeling easy and repeatable, more than $1M if you are still feeling things are different every time you sell or it's proving tough.
+I'd advocate for a minimum of $500K if you are confident at sales and everything is feeling easy and repeatable, more than $1M if you are still feeling things are different every time you sell, or it's proving tough.

 * Then see if other people are successful at following your playbook.
 Try with two other people to reduce the chance it's a person problem, not a product market fit problem.